Peroxide-based tooth whiteners.

 - This is the exception, not the rule.

-In the vast majority of cases, bleaching treatments will have no effect on the color of white fillings.
+In the vast majority of cases, bleaching treatments will have no effect on the color of the person's white fillings.

-Laboratory studies have demonstrated that exposing dental amalgam (the metal used to make "silver" fillings) to peroxide triggers the release of mercury and silver.
+Laboratory studies have shown that exposing dental amalgam (the metal used to make "silver" dental fillings) to peroxide triggers the release of mercury and silver.

-This effect may be more likely to take place with new dental amalgams (it may be inhibited by dental biofilms coating a restoration).
-For this reason, your dentist may want to delay starting your whitening treatments if a number of new silver fillings have recently been placed.
+This process may be more likely to take place with newer restorations (it may be inhibited by dental biofilms that have built up as a coating on older ones).
+And for this reason, your dentist may want to delay starting your whitening treatments if a number of new amalgam restorations have recently been placed.

-Amalgam fillings have the potential to tarnish, or even develop a green tint, when subjected to whitening treatments.
-This effect is more likely with higher peroxide concentration and longer treatment durations.
+Amalgam fillings have the potential to tarnish, or possibly develop a green tint, when subjected to whitening treatments.
+This effect is more likely to take place when higher peroxide concentrations and longer treatment times are involved.

-For this reason, fillings in teeth that hold an especially prominent position in a smile are often replaced with white ones before the bleaching process is begun.
+- For this reason, silver fillings in teeth that hold an especially prominent position in a person's smile are sometimes replaced with white ones before their bleaching treatments are begun.

 C) Dental cements.

-Studies have shown that dental cements may be partially eroded or stained by peroxide whiteners.
-However, the clinical significance of this has yet to be demonstrated.
+Studies have shown that dental cements may be eroded or stained by peroxide whiteners.
+However the clinical importance of this effect has yet to be demonstrated.

 D) Porcelain restorations.

-25 years of exposing porcelain-surfaced restorations to peroxide whitener (like with the use of tray-based technique) has not shown any clinically significant damage.
+The over 25 years of history of exposing porcelain-surfaced restorations to peroxide whiteners (like those used with tray-based technique) has not shown that this activity results in any clinically significant damage.

-From a clinical standpoint, the most significant issue encountered is that a person's natural teeth will lighten but their porcelain restorations won't.
+In most cases the most significant clinical issue encountered is that a person's natural teeth will lighten due to their treatments but not their porcelain restorations.

 This can either be a detriment or an asset.